jhoun/express-gallery/README.md

 Setting up the project:

-1)Clone with SSH Link
+1) Clone with SSH Link
-2)Config.json
+1) Create config/config.json file
+  - copy template from config-example.json to your new config.json file -
+1)

 ---